Using gcloud for Virtual Machines

 Google Account

 To create our virtual machines using gcloud, we need a Google account.
-I imagine most of you already have a Google account, but if not, create one at https://www.google.com.
+I imagine you already have a Google account, but if not, then create one at https://www.google.com.

 Google Cloud (gcloud) Project

 In the following, we will use gcloud to create a Google Cloud project.
-Once you've created that project, we can enable billing for that project, and then install the gcloud software on our local machines.
+Once you've created that project, we can enable billing for that project, and then install the gcloud software on personal machines.

-To begin, you will need to click on the links to the gcloud documentation that I've inserted throughout this page, and closely follow those instructions closely.
-I help explain the steps at the links throughout this page, but it is imperative that you read through the instructions closely.
+To begin, you will need to visit the gcloud documentation that I've inserted throughout this page.
+Closely follow those instructions.
+I help explain the steps throughout this page.
+However, it is imperative that you read through the instructions closely.

 First, follow Step 1 at the top of the Install the gcloud CLI page to create a new project.
 Also, review the page on creating and managing projects.